The Giassetti lab studies how spermatogenesis impacts male fertility and offspring development in various animals.

 By uncovering these secrets, we can protect biodiversity, improve livestock genetics, and even enhance endangered species’ reproductive health.

-So, come on this journey with us, and let's unlock the wonders of mammalian male fertility together!
+So, come on this journey with us!

 Understanding Paternal Influence: From Mice to Non-Model Species in Reproductive Health and Beyond

-Exploring Germ Cell Diversity Across Species The mammalian testis is a complex environment housing various cell types crucial for sperm production, including germ cells at different developmental stages and supportive somatic cells.
+The mammalian testis is a complex environment housing various cell types crucial for sperm production, including germ cells at different developmental stages and supportive somatic cells.
 Through comparative analyses of testicular cell populations across species, we aim to decipher how sperm differentiation evolves and initiates meiosis.

 Spermatogenesis relies on a complex communication between germ cells and neighboring somatic cells.
 We're using advanced techniques like multi-omics analysis and CRISPR/Cas9 gene editing to uncover the genetic pathways and interactions driving sperm production.
 Our goal is to understand these mechanisms thoroughly, pinpointing specific molecular regulators unique to germ cells.
 Then, we aim to replicate and manipulate these targets in laboratory settings or living organisms, with the aim of applying these discoveries to help non-model animals.